5orenso/node-express-boilerplate/README.md

 ## Yet another Node.js - Express boilerplate

-This time with a template engine, unit tests, integration tests, code coverage, continuous integration, code analysis, code style and a nice setup flow.
+This time with a template engine (Swig), Preact, unit tests, integration tests, code coverage, continuous integration, code analysis, code style and a nice setup flow.

 Helper modules in use: